Dr Ilias Alami

 "Theoretically sophisticated, historically grounded and politically alive, Alami’s study of the ongoing struggles of Brazil, South Africa and other Global South states to manage volatile cross-border flows of financial capital in the face of fractured local class relations is a razor-sharp contribution to the burgeoning critical literature on relations of money, power and space." - Brett Christophers, Professor of Social and Economic Geography, Uppsala University, Sweden.

-The New State Capitalism
+The Spectre of State Capitalism

 I'm also currently writing a book on the so-called 'new state capitalism', with my co-author Adam Dixon.